envato/react-breakpoints/docs/boxes.md

 ![CSS Box Model](css-box-model.png)

 When padding or border increase in thickness, the content's size will remain unaffected.
-If you are observing changes in `content-box`'s size, those padding and border changes will not trigger any updates.
+If you are observing changes in `content-box`'s size, those padding and border changes **will not trigger any updates**.

 Similarly, let's say you have the following element: